-- The SSCC-18 barcode is encoded in the Code 128 barcode type, which is offered in the standard version of IDAutomation’s Barcode Label Software.
-Install the Label Software; download the demo or purchase online.
-The purchased version is available for download immediately after order approval.
+- In this tutorial, the SSCC-18 barcode is encoded in the Code 128 barcode type using the standard version of IDAutomation’s Barcode Label Software.

 - Data will be encoded in the barcode as a single value, which is made up of constant and incrementing values combined.
 In this example, data will be implemented as a VB script formula with constant and variable fields as defined by GS1.